 These flash mobs have turned the comfortable narrative of racism on its head.
 Politicians, the media, academics, and the legal community do not have the capacity to face the issue.
 The reigning dogma of white racism is too deeply entrenched.
 There is a small grievance industry built around condemning white racism and intolerance, real or imagined.
 Indeed, the welfare state itself is in large part based on the assumption that whites need to give more to achieve racial equality, as reflected in President Obama's lament that the civil rights movement didn't focus on economic redistribution.

 Legal treatises complain that the racist white power structure grows into the bitter fruit of anti-minority racist violence.
 For instance, the work of Mari Matsuda and Richard Delgado is featured in countless undergraduate courses, and is ubiquitous in graduate and law school courses.
 They argue that hate speech is a severe social problem and that such speech, along with other tools of racism, keeps minorities in an inferior position (1).
 While academics dwell on hateful speech, the actual violence continues.
 We all pay the price, as racial guilt is used to extort tax money for the welfare state, which fosters the mobs.
-The PC status quo will not acknowledge the fact that the worst form of racism today is black mob violence.
+The PC status quo will not acknowledge the fact that the complexion of racism is changing.

 John Bennett (MA, University of Chicago, MAPSS '07) is a veteran, writer, and law student at Emory University living in Atlanta, GA.

 1. Matsuda, Mari J., Public Response to Racist Speech: Considering the Victim's Story, 87 Michigan Law Review.
 2320, 2362, note 10 (1989); Richard Delgado, Words That Wound: A Tort Action For Racial Insults, Epithets, and Name-Calling, 17 Harv.
 Civil Rights-Civil Liberties Law Review.
 133 (1982).